 Replicate, no. Gooden’s 1985 season was flat out one of the most dominating and historic seasons in baseball history.

-Among starting pitchers under the age of 21, Gooden was just the 8th to toss 15 or more complete game and five or more shutouts in a season since 1901.
+Among starting pitchers under the age of 21 (age as of June 30), Gooden was just the 8th to toss 15 or more complete game and five or more shutouts in a season since 1901.
 He joined a list that also included Hall of Fame notables, Christy Mathewson and the aforementioned Walter Johnson.

 The well-documented off-the-field demons Gooden faced plagued his Hall of Fame trajectory; detouring him from becoming one of the greatest starting pitchers in baseball history.
 Speaking to Gooden on the matter, he looks back on his tenure in the game with pride, realizing the countless missteps he took along the way, though, appreciative of the career he amassed, and most importantly, the fans.

-He glowingly speaks on how he fed off the fans’ energy, how they pushed him to the mental and physical limits to put on a great performance each time out on the mound.
-The support and love he’s received over the years does not go unnoticed to the 53-year-old, as his sincerity is clearly evident when speaking to an appreciative Gooden.
+He glowingly speaks on how he fed off the fans’ energy and how they pushed him to the mental and physical limits to put on a great performance each time out on the mound.
+The support and love he’s received over the years does not go unnoticed to the 53-year-old, as his sincerity is evident when speaking to the Mets legend.

-I had the privilege of speaking with Gooden prior to New Year’s, where we discussed his upbringing in Tampa, an influential figure during his minor league days, and his current health.
+I had the privilege of speaking with Gooden prior to New Year’s, where we discussed his upbringing, an influential figure during his minor league days, his Mets tenure, and his current health.

 MMO: I saw that your grandson, Emiere, made the Baseball Factory Under Armour National Winter Invite.
 That’s got to be exciting for you to see your lineage continuing to play.
 What positions does he play and can you give a little scouting report on him?